Useful Acronyms for Software Executives

 GPM: Gross Profit Margin or Gross Margin

-Gross profit margin looks at gross profit as a percent of total revenue and is the amount available to pay operating expenses and reinvest back into the business.
+Gross profit margin looks at gross profit as a percentage of total revenue and is the amount available to pay operating expenses and reinvest into the business.
 Since SaaS businesses typically have relatively little cost associated with servicing revenue, this leads to a generally high gross margin.

 IRR: Internal Rate of Return